melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 later that a programmer can easily bind values to new variables and that the programmer may choose names for variables almost arbitrarily.
-Notice also that the programmer may use parentheses to circumvent the usual precedence rules of mathematics.
+Notice also that the programmer may use parentheses to overrule the usual precedence rules of mathematics.
 To exit the F# interpreter, type the command `#q;;`.

 F# has support for a large number of built-in types, including